 Why I Said Yes (Again)

 I initially wasn’t interested and even mentioned I’d recently been on a HGV trip and didn’t think I was eligible.
 Apparently, you can only go to Orlando every year, but you can go to the other locations every six months.
 The fact that they can subsidize this many vacations shows just how lucrative each sale is for HGV.
 As with our last trip, we are not in the position to be buying a timeshare nor are we interested in owning a timeshare.
-I’ll admit this offer was bit weaker than our first HGV experience, but Las Vegas was calling my name.
-I haven’t been since I was 23 and still a bit of club rat.
+I’ll admit this offer was a bit weaker than our first HGV experience, but Las Vegas was calling my name.
+I haven’t been since I was 23 and still a bit of a club rat.
 Now I’m more interested in eating at Giada’s restaurant and seeing Celine Dion.
 Here’s what they offered this time around.

 For $225.53, we will be staying in a studio at one of HGV’s Las Vegas properties.
 We have the opportunity to change to Myrtle Beach or Orlando if we so choose.
 Instead of being reimbursed for the stay, we will be getting a $200 Spend A Night on Us voucher.
 This is definitely a worse deal since we got the voucher and reimbursement last time.
 After a little complaining, they were able to offer an additional 5,000 Hilton points.
 Not the best deal but it’s basically paying $225.53 for four nights at a Hilton – 3 from the HGV offer and an additional night when we redeem our $200 voucher.
 As with any HGV call, we also got 500 points just for listening.
 We are able to book this vacation any time within the next two years.
 With the last offer, I had to book within 45 days and travel within a year.
 It’s nice to have a bit more flexibility with this deal.
-We are planning on going October 2019 for our first wedding anniversary – how romantic!
+We are planning on going in October 2019 for our first wedding anniversary – how romantic!

 While in Vegas, we will have to sit through another 2-hour timeshare presentation, which I honestly didn’t think was that bad last time.
 They even had free breakfast!
 I’m still at the point in my life where free food is exciting…